tsimeonov/Computer-Science/iOS & Swift Bootcamp/Section 9 iOS App Design/step_by_step.md

 }
 ```

-- Remove the and replace the code:
+- Remove the following and replace the code:

 ```swift
 // Remove the code